 This whisky is to replace the Tobermory 10 and for me to say the least a total disappointment.

 I wonder what whisky the other reviewers may have had in the glass.
-In any case, in my bottle acquired in the Netherlands, of all the flavors described, hardly anything can be found.
+In any case, in my bottle purchased in the Netherlands, of all the flavors described, there is hardly anything to be found.
 According to paper, this whisky should have matured in ex-bourbon barrels and then have experienced a ripening in the Virgin Oak.
 Exactly on it lets close the nose, there appear but slight fresh wood notes and a little sweetness and otherwise almost nothing.
 Even after waiting for a quarter of an hour, there is no significant change.

 Fruit notes, vanilla, cereal notes are virtually non-existent and it stays that way.

-Anyway, I find only the modest flavors (sweet and fresh oak) from a typical Virgin Oak ripening.
+In any case, I find only the poor flavors (sweet and fresh oak) from a typical Virgin Oak ripening, which are a no go for me.

 In the taste, everything points to the Virgin Oak ripening.
 The whisky is predominantly disgustingly sweet, complemented by a subtle grain note and also a patched and discordant fresh oak emerges again.

-Behind these dominant aromas you will also find, with a little imagination, a modest hint of vanilla, a hint of citrus and something nutty with a lot of imagination.
+Behind these dominant aromas you can find with a little imagination also a modest vanilla note, a little bit of citrus and something nutty with a lot of imagination.
 That's it.

 In the mouth and on the finish, it shows a strong alcoholic sharpness, which I find unpleasant, again the sticky sweetness and a little oak.